Phraust/Python_Monitoring_Suite/OSX/LOCAL/README.md

 LaunchD/
 --------

-These files are required to use OSX's replacement for cron, LaunchD.
+These files are required to use LaunchD, OSX's replacement for cron.
+It's a pain in the ass, so you might want to read up a little bit on it first.

 BIG UPS
 -------